AdamBjork/API-Lab-Group-5/adams-folder/Chat-App-example/README.md

 ## What is the project exploring?

 This example explores how you can use the socket.io API, and in this case a real-time chat application.
-The drawing application allows for communication between users by sending each other text messages.
+The chat application allows for communication between users by sending each other text messages.

 ## How to use